tefkah/thesis-writing/Position Is the Geometric Phase Parameter in Exchange-Statistics.md

 ctime: 20210512155809
 ---

-# Position is the geometric phase parameter in exchange-statistics

 # The relevant parameter for the geometric phase is position in exchange statistics

 The [[Geometric Phase]] arises when you vary the parameters of the Hamiltonian of the system slowly from and back to their original starting point, tracing out a path in parameter space.